crabzilla/example1/README.md

 ### Applications
 * `commands-handler`: to receive commands using REST or NATS queues and execute them
-* `events-publisher`: to scan the event store periodically then publish the new events to a NATS topic
+* `events-projections`: to scan the event store periodically then publish the new events to a side effect: NATS topic, read model projection, etc
-* `events-publisher-ha`: same service as above but with High Availability using clustered Vertx (powered by Hazelcast).
+* `events-projections-ha`: same service as above but with High Availability using clustered Vertx (powered by Hazelcast).
 The Hazelcast's CP subsystem if enabled, so you have to start it at least 3 times to have a working cluster with HA.
 Just run `gradle run`.
-* `events-projector`: to project events into read model or to project them to integration events and publish them
 * `queries-handler`: to perform non blocking queries against the read model

 ### Runtime architecture
 * `commands-handler` and `queries-handler` apps can scale horizontally (many instances) with independence.
 To attend 80% reads and 20% writes scenarios, for example.
-* `events-publisher` and `events-projector` apps should have only one active instance process.
+* `events-projections` app should have only one active instance process.
 Vertical scalability.
 Single writer principle to achieve processing events in order.
 For resilience, these processes could work with more instances but only with an efficient active/standby mode.
-The example `events-publisher-ha` accomplish it (horizontal scaling and fail-safe resilience) using clustered Vertx.
+The example `events-projections-ha` accomplish it (horizontal scaling and fail-safe resilience) using clustered Vertx.

 ## Steps